mtrebi/thread-pool/README.md

 # Future work

 * Make it more reliable and safer (exceptions)
-* Find a better way to use it with member functions (thanks to rajenk)
+* Find a better way to use it with member functions (thanks to @rajenk)
 * Run benchmarks and improve performance if needed
+ * Evaluate performance and impact of std::function in the heap and try alternatives if necessary. (thanks to @JensMunkHansen)

 # References